MatsOdB/Tweeting-plant/README.md

 > ## Run

 After everything is correctly set up; first run the Arduino code, then run the python code.
-The program will now send a tweet telling you the humidity level of your plant every 15 minutes.
+The Arduino code can be compiled with the help of PlatformIO The program will now send a tweet telling you the humidity level of your plant every 15 minutes.
 The tweet should be sent from the account you athenticated with your personal tokens.